 - Colorectal cancer incidence has been decreasing since the 1980s1

 - The reasons?
-More people have made lifestyle changes (for example, stopping smoking), and more people over 50 years of age recognize the importance of regular screening1
+More people have made lifestyle changes (for example, stopping smoking), and more people 45 years of age and over recognize the importance of regular screening1,2

 - Deaths due to colorectal cancer also have been decreasing1

 - The reasons?
 Improvements in early detection and treatment, as well as the lower incidence1

 Rates of death from colorectal cancer have been nearly cut in half1

 In addition to regular screening, you may be able to help reduce your risk for colorectal cancer by1,3:

 - Limiting intake of red meat and processed meats